Anania coronata

 Anania coronata, the elderberry pearl, elder pearl or crowned phlyctaenia, is a species of moth of the family Crambidae.
 It was described by Johann Siegfried Hufnagel in 1767 and is found in the northern parts of the Palearctic realm.
-It was previously also listed for the Nearctic realm.
-The species closely resembles Anania stachydalis.
+It was previously also considered present in the Nearctic realm, but was found to be part of a species complex, with A. coronata being restricted to the Palearctic while the three closely related species A. plectilis, A. tertialis and A. tennesseensis are only present in the Nearctic.
+The adults of the species closely resembles Anania stachydalis.

 The wingspan is 23–26 mm.
 Forewings dark fuscous, sprinkled with yellow-whitish; first line indistinct, preceded by a whitish dot; second dark fuscous, posteriorly with a waved whitish-yellowish edging, middle third forming a quadrangular projection including a pale whitish-yellowish blotch, below this with a loop inwards enclosing a whitish-yellowish spot; orbicular dot and transverse discal mark darker, separated by a square whitish-yellowish spot.
 Hindwings as forewings, but anterior markings obsolete, posterior pale blotches much enlarged.
 The larva is whitish-green; dorsal and subdorsal lines green; incisions yellowish; on 3 and usually 4 a black lateral spot.
+See also Parsons et al.

 The moth flies from May to August depending on location.

-The larvae feed on elderberry, Calystegia sepium, sunflower, Ligustrum, Viburnum and common lilac.
+The caterpillars feed on elderberry, Calystegia sepium, sunflower, Ligustrum, Viburnum and common lilac.